-MONADNOCK INTERFAITH PROJECT is a non-profit coalition of congregations from the Monadnock region of southern New Hampshire.
+MONADNOCK INTERFAITH PROJECT is a non-profit coalition of congregations, organizations, and individuals from the Monadnock region of southern New Hampshire.
 We are wholehearted individuals working together to foster interfaith community, understanding, and systemic change that benefits our region.
 Through the Monadnock Interfaith Project (MIP), people come together to put faith into action.

 GET THE LATEST MIP NEWS: Join our monthly eNews Newsletter: Email your request to monadnockinterfaith@gmail.com and include your preferred email, plus first and last name or organization you represent (required).
 We’d also like your address + phone number (optional), especially if you are local and would like to become involved with our work.